jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > face—a scar that curves under the pouch of his left eye; a mole below his
 > right earlobe; smallpox scars on both his nose and cheeks—ordinarily edited
 > out of highly sanitized portraits.

-## Was Washington a Christian?

-If he was, then he didn't make that clear in the least.
-He seems more like a deist.

-> A stalwart member of two congregations, Washington attended church
-> throughout his life and devoted substantial time to church activities.
-His
-> major rites of passage—baptism, marriage, burial—all took place within the
-> fold of the church.
-What has mystified posterity and puzzled some of his
-> contemporaries was that Washington's church attendance was irregular; that
-> he recited prayers standing instead of kneeling; that, unlike Martha, he
-> never took communion; and that he almost never referred to Jesus Christ,
-> preferring such vague locutions as “Providence,” “Destiny,” the “Author of
-> our Being,” or simply “Heaven.”
-Outwardly at least, his Christianity seemed
-> rational, shorn of mysteries and miracles, and nowhere did he directly
-> affirm the divinity of Jesus Christ.

-> Numerous historians, viewing Washington as imbued with the spirit of the
-> Enlightenment, have portrayed him as a deist.
-Eighteenth-century deists
-> thought of God as a “prime mover” who had created the universe, then left it
-> to its own devices, much as a watchmaker wound up a clock and walked
-> away.
-God had established immutable laws of nature that could be fathomed by
-> human reason instead of revelation.
-Washington never conformed to such
-> deism, however, for he resided in a universe saturated with religious
-> meaning.
-Even if his God was impersonal, with scant interest in individual
-> salvation, He seemed to evince a keen interest in North American
-> politics.
-Indeed, in Washington's view, He hovered over many battlefields in
-> the French and Indian War and the Revolutionary War.